dengking/discrete/docs/Data-structure/Tree/Search-tree/Red-black-tree/index.md

 ### History

+> NOTE:
+>
+> B-tree-> [2-3-4 trees](https://en.wikipedia.org/wiki/2–3–4_tree) 、symmetric binary B-tree -> red-black tree->left-leaning red–black tree

 In 1972, [Rudolf Bayer](https://en.wikipedia.org/wiki/Rudolf_Bayer)[[4\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-Bayer72-4) invented a data structure that was a special order-4 case of a [B-tree](https://en.wikipedia.org/wiki/B-tree).
 These trees maintained all paths from root to leaf with the same number of nodes, creating perfectly balanced trees.
 However, they were not binary search trees.
-Bayer called them a "symmetric binary B-tree" in his paper and later they became popular as [2-3-4 trees](https://en.wikipedia.org/wiki/2–3–4_tree) or just 2-4 trees.[[5\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-5)
+Bayer called them a "symmetric binary B-tree" in his paper and later they became popular as [2-3-4 trees](https://en.wikipedia.org/wiki/2–3–4_tree) or just 2-4 trees.

-In a 1978 paper, "A Dichromatic Framework for Balanced Trees",[[6\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-GS78-6) [Leonidas J. Guibas](https://en.wikipedia.org/wiki/Leonidas_J._Guibas) and [Robert Sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_(computer_scientist)) derived the red-black tree from the symmetric binary B-tree.[[7\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-7) The color "red" was chosen because it was the best-looking color produced by the color laser printer available to the authors while working at [Xerox PARC](https://en.wikipedia.org/wiki/Xerox_PARC).[[8\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-Sedgewick12-8) Another response from Guibas states that it was because of the red and black pens available to them to draw the trees.[[9\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-9)
+In a 1978 paper, "A Dichromatic Framework for Balanced Trees",[[6\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-GS78-6) [Leonidas J. Guibas](https://en.wikipedia.org/wiki/Leonidas_J._Guibas) and [Robert Sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_(computer_scientist)) derived the red-black tree from the symmetric binary B-tree.[[7\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-7) The color "red" was chosen because it was the best-looking color produced by the color laser printer available to the authors while working at [Xerox PARC](https://en.wikipedia.org/wiki/Xerox_PARC).[[8\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-Sedgewick12-8) Another response from Guibas states that it was because of the red and black pens available to them to draw the trees.

-In 1993, Arne Andersson introduced the idea of right leaning tree to simplify insert and delete operations.[[10\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-10)
+In 1993, Arne Andersson introduced the idea of right leaning tree to simplify insert and delete operations.

 In 1999, Chris Okasaki showed how to make the insert operation purely functional.
-Its balance function needed to take care of only 4 unbalanced cases and one default balanced case.[[11\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-11)
+Its balance function needed to take care of only 4 unbalanced cases and one default balanced case.

-The original algorithm used 8 unbalanced cases, but [Cormen et al. (2001)](https://en.wikipedia.org/wiki/Red–black_tree#CITEREFCormenLeisersonRivestStein2001) reduced that to 6 unbalanced cases.[[2\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-:0-2) Sedgewick showed that the insert operation can be implemented in just 46 lines of Java code.[[12\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-Algs1-12)[[13\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-13) In 2008, Sedgewick proposed the [left-leaning red–black tree](https://en.wikipedia.org/wiki/Left-leaning_red–black_tree), leveraging Andersson's idea that simplified algorithms.
+The original algorithm used 8 unbalanced cases, but [Cormen et al. (2001)](https://en.wikipedia.org/wiki/Red–black_tree#CITEREFCormenLeisersonRivestStein2001) reduced that to 6 unbalanced cases.[[2\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-:0-2) Sedgewick showed that the insert operation can be implemented in just 46 lines of Java code.
+In 2008, Sedgewick proposed the [left-leaning red–black tree](https://en.wikipedia.org/wiki/Left-leaning_red–black_tree), leveraging Andersson's idea that simplified algorithms.
 Sedgewick originally allowed nodes whose two children are red, making his trees more like 2-3-4 trees, but later this restriction was added, making new trees more like 2-3 trees.
-Sedgewick implemented the insert algorithm in just 33 lines, significantly shortening his original 46 lines of code.[[14\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-14)[[15\]](https://en.wikipedia.org/wiki/Red–black_tree#cite_note-Algs4-15)
+Sedgewick implemented the insert algorithm in just 33 lines, significantly shortening his original 46 lines of code.